PhilipSkinner/elemental-lowcode/documentation/services/authClientProvider.md

 All clients are issued the client_credentials grant by default if a custom list of grant types is not set on the client config.
 If you override the client config with a custom list of grant types, expect this call to fail if the current user is not authenticated.

 The response within the resolution of the promise can return a blank token - if no client is configured for the application for example.

+**Note:** This method will only return user access tokens on website controllers, every other service will be returned the relevant client access token.

 This can be called from your controllers like so: